yuqingc/daenerys/README.md

 3. Running

-If you want to use the WebPack Dev Server instead your own, run the following
+If you want to use the WebPack Dev Server instead of your own, run the following

 ```
 $ npm start